 1. Print a sheet of Sailor Jerry images onto the temporary tattoo paper.
 Make sure you’re familiar with the way your printer works; the images must be printed on the glossy side of the paper.

 2. Peel off the backing from the adhesive sheet, and carefully place on top of the images.
-I suggest lining up the corners, then slowly pressing the adhesive and pulling the backing away.
+Tip: Line up the corners, then slowly pressing the adhesive and pulling the backing away.

-3. Smooth out any air bubbles with a hard object, such as a stapler.
+3. Smooth out any air bubbles with a hard object, such as an old credit card or stapler.

 4. Cut out the images.